filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/verified-registry-actor/index.md

     - `struct ` FailCode[] {`uint32` idx, `uint32` code} -  list of failure code and index for all failures in batch.

   - `struct Claim[]` Claims - list of Claims returned.
-    - `uint64` Provider - The provider storing the data.
+    - `uint64` Provider - The provider that is storing the data.
-    - `uint64` Client - The client which allocated the DataCap.
+    - `uint64` Client - The client that originally allocated the DataCap.
     - `bytes` Data - Identifier for the data committed.
     - `uint64` Size - The size of the data.
-    - `int64` TermMin - The min period after term started which the provider must commit to storing data.
+    - `int64` TermMin - The minimum period after the term starts, during which the provider must commit to storing data.
-    - `int64` TermMax - The max period after term started for which the provider can earn QA-power for the data.
+    - `int64` TermMax - The maximum period after the term starts for which the provider can earn Quality Adjusted power for the data.
     - `int64` TermStart - the epoch at which the piece was committed.
-    - `unit64` Sector - ID of the provide's sector in which the data is committed.
+    - `unit64` Sector - ID of the provider's sector in which the data is committed.

 ## ExtendClaimTerms